airdipu/Bank-Customer-Churn/README.md

 This is a repository include Python Notebook for Bank customer churn data analysis.
 The task is to use the data from the dataset to answer a set of questions related to churn.

+## Introduction

+Churn represents the number of customers that have stopped using bank products or services during a given period of time.
+To understand the customer for better result oriented services, churn data analysis for case study is very important for authorities.

 ## Code run

 Need to keep data and file in the same folder to run the Python notebook.